 How many GB do you need?

-- Medium usage (photos, social media, some video): 5-8 GB for 10-14 days covering the whole island.
+- Medium use (photos, social media, some video): 5-8 GB for 10-14 days covering the whole island.

 Take advantage of your accommodation's Wi-Fi for large downloads (cirque maps, series for evenings, photo backups) and save your eSIM data for daily use on the road.

-Prices and indicative plans
+Indicative prices and plans

 | Plan | Data | Days | Ideal for |